brickblock-io/employee-handbook/README.md

 ## Expenses 💵

-Rule of thumb up front: We trust you to spend money wisely.
+We trust you to spend money wisely.
 It’s simple: Are you acting in the best interest of the company?
 If yes, then it’s pretty likely that you’ll get your expenses approved.